dmholtz/ToolBoxPDF/UWPApp/MarkdownAssets/UpcomingFeatures.md

+﻿# What's new?
+The following features have been added in the most recent major release of ToolBox PDF:

+- Rotation Tool: Rotate individual pages (useful for scanned documents).
+Includes a preview of the currently edited page.

-﻿# Upcoming Features
+# Upcoming Features
 The following features are scheduled for the next releases of ToolBox PDF:

 - Split Tool: Set splitmarks and extract contiguous
-- Rotation Tool: Rotate individual pages (useful for scanned documents)

 # Wishlist
 Are any features missing?
 Create an issue on GitHub and describe what feature you would like us to add in a future release of ToolBox PDF.